Fairfield, New South Wales

 Fairfield is one of the most multicultural and culturally diverse cities in Australia, with more than half of the residents having been born overseas, mostly in non-English speaking countries.
 The majority of the suburb's dwellers speak a language other than English at home, with the two most common ones being Arabic and Assyrian Neo-Aramaic.
-Fairfield is an ethnic enclave of Assyrian Christians (mostly from Iraq, and more recently Syria) and other Iraqis of various religious and ethnic origins.
-Fairfield also is home to a large Latin American presence.
+Fairfield is an ethnic enclave of Assyrian Christians (mostly from Iraq, and more recently Syria), along with newer Sunni Iraqi arrivals.
+Fairfield's large Iraqi and Assyrian community has had the media describe the suburb as Little Iraq or Little Assyria.

 History

-For more than 30,000 years, Aboriginal people from the Cabrogal-Gandangara tribe have lived in the Fairfield area.

 European settlement, 1780s–1810s

+Prior to European settlement, Aboriginal people from the Cabrogal-Gandangara tribe have lived in the Fairfield area for more than 30,000 years.
 The earliest recorded white settlement in the Fairfield district is described in William Bradley's Journal where he noted an expedition from Rose Hill to Prospect Creek to determine whether Prospect Creek led to Botany Bay.
 Bradley described a place on the Creek where the water changed from fresh to salt with a drop of 4 ft.
 The presence of salt water confirmed Prospect Creek's connection to the sea.

-Breton Gabriel Louis Marie Huon de Kerrileau, a soldier in the NSW Corps arrived in the colony in 1794, having fled France during the French Revolution.
+Gabriel Louis Marie Huon de Kerrileau, a Breton soldier in the NSW Corps arrived in the colony in 1794, having fled France during the French Revolution.
 In 1807 he received a grant of 100 acre in the centre of Fairfield, which he named Castel Paul.
 This was an Englished form of the town in which he was born in Brittany, Kastell-Paol, Saint-Pol-de-Léon in French.
 By 1814 Castel Paul had been combined, by subsequent owners, with several similarly sized grants to form a largely uncleared 700 acre estate.